The Perfect Weapon (1991 film): Plot

-Jeff Sanders leads a double life of sorts: by day, he is a simple, unassuming construction worker, and by night, an expert American Kenpo student and master of his craft.
+Jeff Sanders leads a double life.
+By day, he is a construction worker; by night, he is a skilled practitioner and master of American Kenpo.

 Jeff's background is revealed; after losing his mother as a child, he became an outcast and frequently lashed out at his family and society in an attempt to assuage his anger.
-His father, Police Captain Carl Sanders, gained the idea from a mutual friend in Koreatown, Kim, to enroll Jeff in a Kenpo school to better manage his rage and feelings.
+His father, Police Captain Carl Sanders, gained the idea from a mutual friend, Kim, in Koreatown, to enroll Jeff in a Kenpo school to better manage his rage and feelings.
 However, he lost his temper with a football player who punched his younger brother, and almost kills him.
 Displeased with this event, Jeff's father forced him to move out of their home.
 Jeff, now estranged from his family and living alone, continued with his courses in Kenpo and eventually adopted Kim as a mentor and father figure.

 Jeff decides to return to his old neighborhood to visit Kim.
 Inside his shop, Kim is having trouble with local Korean mob families, due to his refusal to pay them off and use his antique store to peddle drugs.
 Jeff helps out Kim and beats up the henchmen who attacked his store.
-A hulking hitman named Tanaka appears and kills the lead henchman due to his failure to force Kim to comply by head-butting him.
+A hulking hitman from Japan named Tanaka appears and kills the lead henchman (due to his failure to force Kim to comply) by head-butting him.
 He later kills Kim in the same manner and although Jeff tries to chase him down, Tanaka escapes.